At Retirement and the future

 Before you take any income, each £1.00 in your pension is split - 75% taxable and 25% tax-free

 Each £1 is treated separately.
 So to draw tax-free-cash, in this case 25p, you must move the whole £1 to a new drawdown account.
 As it’s moved, the 25p is split away to your bank account.
-There is no tax-free cash in this new account, but your Accrual fund still has your tax-free cash intact.
+There is no tax-free cash in this new account, so anything you draw is taxed as income.
+However your Accrual fund still has your tax-free cash intact.

 £200,000 pension fund showing a single £10,000 (5%) tax-free cash withdrawal